den-pro-soft/React-Based-3D-Machine-Generator/README.md

 The frontend part of eMachineShop CAD project.

 ### Compile
-For compiling 3DView.js need using <code>npm start</code> or <code>npm compile</code>  for compiling, it can be use on deployment on a production server.
+For compiling 3DView.js need using <code>npm start</code> or <code>npm run compile</code>  for compiling, it can be use on deployment on a production server.

 Before run the command execute <code>npm install</code> for installing all dependency.